 First, one branch uses the toolkit to analyze the allocation of resources during a particular conflict or type of conflict.
-This is the primary approach of CBB, but is also part of AC.
-How many resources should a country devote to its armed forces, how should these resources be divided among the navy, the airforce, the army, are some of the questions on which this type of analysis is designed to shed light.
+This is the primary approach of CBB.
+How many resources should a country devote to its armed forces, how should these resources be divided among the various armed forces branches-the navy, the airforce, the army- are some of the questions on which this type of analysis is designed to shed light.
 Others include: How best to motivate soldiers to fight?
 How best to understand how the particular informational problems associated with war, e.g., the problems associated with "fog of war," affect decisions about the allocation of resources to achieve victory?